vickychhetri/which/readme.md

 ---

 ## Improvements and Customization
-- Add support for Unix/Linux executables (no extensions).
+- Add support for case-insensitive searches.
-- Enhance error handling for invalid inputs.
+- Improve performance by using concurrent checks for directories.
-- Include support for additional file extensions if needed.
+- Provide colored output for better readability.

 ---